-The social care practitioner's supervisor must review the assessment plan regularly with the social worker and ensure that actions such as those below have been met:
+The social worker's line manager must review the assessment plan regularly with the social worker and ensure that actions such as those below have been met:

 - There has been direct communication with the child alone and their views and wishes have been recorded and taken into account when providing services;

 - All the children in the household have been seen and their needs considered;

 - The child's home address has been visited and the child's bedroom has been seen;

 - The parents have been seen and their views and wishes have been recorded and taken into account;